adtma/adtma.github.io/_news/2023-05-01-fsu-postdoc.md

 ---
-title: "Big News: Heading to Florida State University! 🎓"
+title: "Big News: Heading to Florida State University!"
 excerpt: "I've just accepted a Postdoctoral Scholar position at Florida State University!"
 date: 2023-05-01
 ---
-I'm super excited to share some amazing news - I've just accepted a Postdoctoral Scholar position at Florida State University! 🎉
+I'm super excited to share some amazing news - I've just accepted a Postdoctoral Scholar position at Florida State University!

 ### The New Adventure